How to Write Lore That Will Deepen Your Fantasy World

 The Problem With Fantasy World-Building

 The best way to achieve this immersion is through world-building, which can be an arduous and intimidating process.
-After all, to create an entire world is no easy task.
+After all, creating an entire world is no easy task.

 But what if you don’t want to spend a lot of time world-building?
-Your characters are raring to go, ready to fire up that magic and go on that quest.
-You want to start using those magical gadgets and mysterious technology and leap right into action, but you also don’t want to spend five pages explaining the history of the kingdom that created the gadgets or how and why the ancient technology work like they do.
+Your characters are raring to go, ready to fire up that magic, and go on that quest.
+You want to start using those magical gadgets and mysterious technology and leap into the action.

+But you also don’t want to spend five pages explaining the history of the kingdom that created the gadgets or how and why the ancient technology work like they do.

 But without it, how will your readers know what you’re talking about, or how amazing and deep this world you’ve created is?
 Not to mention a world is so very complex.
 How will you ever fit everything into your story without making your book one big exposition?